terraform-google-modules/terraform-google-network/examples/basic_shared_vpc/README.md

 # Simple Project

-This example configures a single custom mode VPC inside of a project.
+This example enables shared VPC on a host project and attaches a service project.

 #  Custom mode network